DataScience-LMU/osis_python_repro/docs/index.rst

-Welcome to OSIS Reproducability Python Temlate's documentation!
+Welcome to the documentation of the OSIS Reproducability Python Template!
 ===============================================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   introduction.md
+   :glob:

    source/*